everlutionsk/ajaxcom-js/README.md

 # Usage

-`ajaxcom` library will handle all links except links containing `data-ajaxcom-ignore` and links which contains `target="_blank"` by default.
-It automatically handles also all form submissions except forms containing `data-ajaxcom-ignore`.
+`ajaxcom` library will handle all links except links containing `data-ignore-ajaxcom` and links which contains `target="_blank"` by default.
+It automatically handles also all form submissions except forms containing `data-ignore-ajaxcom`.
 When server error occurs the generic message is shown via JavaScript alert.

 You can override all of the default options when initializing `ajaxcom` library and you can setup few callbacks as well.